by Victor Sesma

-In Alicante, there are a few public founded swimming pools.
+In Alicante, there are a few public-founded swimming pools.
 Those are quite good for doing sport, improving your swimming abilities or just going for a swim.
-Let’s going to see where they are and their characteristics.
+Let’s go to see where they are and their characteristics.

 In Alicante, there are many public swimming pools but only 3 are managed and funded by the council (but all Alicante beaches are public and free to use).
 The prices are lower in

 The first indoor/outdoor swimming pool is located in Monte Tossal which translates into Tossal Hill (it is located, obviously, on the top of a hill).
 Its official name is José Antonio

 |Week Days||Time Open|